pd4d10/chrome-ui/README.md

 ## Trouble Shooting

-### Q: When I open Google, Twitter or GitHub, it shows blank page instead of webpage content
+### Q: It shows blank page instead of webpage content

-Because these sites have HTTP Header Field `X-Frame-Options` set.
+Because the site you visited has HTTP Header Field `X-Frame-Options` set.
 See http://stackoverflow.com/a/19843216.

 Try `www.bing.com` or `en.wikipedia.org` instead.